 Use of Estimates - The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues or additional sources of cash and expenses or additional uses of cash during the reporting period.
 Actual results could differ from those estimates.
-Significant estimates include vessel valuations, the valuation of amounts due from charterers, residual value of vessels, useful life of vessels, projections used in valuing the unit awards and the 2016 goodwill impairment assessment, the fair value of time charter contracts acquired, the fair value of derivative instruments and potential litigation claims and settlements.
+Significant estimates include vessel valuations, the valuation of amounts due from charterers, residual value of vessels, useful life of vessels, the fair value of time charter contracts acquired, the fair value of derivative instruments and potential litigation claims and settlements.